Boxing Tips

 Pivot your right foot, brace the right leg and catch the jab in your glove.
 Make sure your chin stays down so your glove bounces off your forehead and not your nose.
 Catch the jabs as aggressively as your opponent throws them.
 Recover immediately to your guard position.

-It’s not a good idea to catch a straight right, as it can cause damage to your hand.
+Its not a good idea to catch a straight right, as it can cause damage to your hand.
 Power punches are best parried with a small slap of the left glove where the momentum can carry your opponent off balance and expose them to a counterpunch.

 Punches to the body can be parried away by sweeping an arm and deflecting the punch outside, while pivoting and slipping in the opposite direction of the punch.